This post may include affiliate links. Thank you for your support.

 • Vegetables: A trifecta of vegetables – bell peppers, yellow onions and celery (known as the Holy Trinity in the South) – create a base of flavor.
 Traditionally, Louisiana rice is made with green bell peppers, but I use a combination of both green and red peppers for extra flavor.

-• Spices and seasonings: A mix of fresh garlic, Cajun or Creole seasoning, cayenne pepper, bay leaf, kosher salt and ground black pepper all provide a ton of flavor!
-I tend to use a homemade Cajun seasoning or Tony Chachere’s Creole seasoning, but feel free to use what you love – just make sure it’s a quality brand!
+• Spices and seasonings: A mix of fresh garlic, Cajun or Creole seasonings, cayenne pepper, bay leaf, kosher salt and ground black pepper all provide a ton of flavor!
+I tend to use a homemade Cajun seasoning, and Tony Chachere’s Creole seasoning is pretty good.
+But feel free to use what you love – just make sure it’s a quality brand!

-• Garnish: While entirely optional, I highly encourage you to finish your rice with a generous scattering of fresh green onions (scallions) and parsley; however, thyme and oregano work here too.
-The fresh herbs brighten up the rice and really give this dish that special something-something!
+• Fresh Herbs: While entirely optional, I highly encourage you to finish your rice with a generous scattering of fresh green onions (scallions) and parsley; however, thyme and oregano work here too.
+The fresh herbs brighten up the rice and really give this dish that special something.

 • Sausage substitution: Not a fan of sausage?
 No worries!
 Try using your favorite ground meat, such as ground beef, ground chicken, or ground turkey!
 However, other cuts of meat, such as chicken thighs, chicken livers, or chicken gizzards work too.
 Just make sure you cut them into very small pieces first.